 Getting up to date

-So, how does one come up to date under the streamlined filing procedure?
+So, how does someone become tax compliant under the streamlined filing procedure?
+In summary:-

-• Submit late tax returns for the last three years including any related information returns and pay the tax due, if any.
+• Submit late US tax returns for the last three years (currently 2019-2021) and settle any taxes due.

 Renouncing your US citizenship (‘Expatriation’)

-Some US persons, who (for example) have no intention of ever living in the US, may consider expatriating, i.e. renouncing their US citizenship.
-This means that they would no longer be considered to be a US person from the date that of expatriation.
+Some US persons who for example, have no intention of ever living in the US, may consider expatriating, i.e. renouncing their US citizenship and giving-up their US passport.
+This means that they would no longer be a US person from the date that of expatriation.
 In the year of expatriation, they would be required to report their worldwide income on a US tax return up to the date that they expatriated and only income from US sources thereafter.
-Once expatriated, they would not be required to file future US tax returns (unless of course they were in receipt of certain US sourced income).
+Once expatriated, they should not be required to file future US tax returns (unless they are in receipt of certain US sourced income).

-Anyone considering expatriating should also seek US immigration advice).
-In addition, they would have needed to have had filed at least 5 years of US tax returns before the tax year in which the expatriation occurs.
-Therefore for someone looking to expatriate during 2018 will need to have filed prior year US tax returns from 2013 through to 2017.
+Anyone considering expatriating should also seek US immigration advice.
+In addition, they will have needed to file US tax returns for the previous 5 years before the year in which expatriation occurs.
+Therefore, for someone looking to expatriate during 2023, US tax returns from 2018 through to 2022 should be submitted.

-Where an individual’s net worth exceeds $2 million, an exit tax might apply.
-The expatriating individual whose net worth exceeds $2 million is deemed to have disposed of their worldwide assets on the day before expatriation and if the gain exceeds a certain limit (revised annually) then actual US tax could be payable upon the deemed disposal (except where certain exceptions apply).
-As such, this will require careful consideration.
+Please note, where an individual’s net worth exceeds $2 million, an exit tax might apply as they will be deemed to have disposed of their worldwide assets on the day before expatriation.
+If the resulting gain exceeds a certain limit (revised annually) then actual US capital gains tax could become due.
+Therefore, this may require careful consideration prior to renunciation.